BrentSeidel/VHDL-CPU/README.md

 ## Roadmap
 This is more or less what I see that needs to be done to get to a working CPU.
 This list will probably be rather dynamic with things being added and deleted as work progresses.
+* Ongoing various bright ideas on how to better organize things
 * Currently working on preparations to add the bus interface to the CPU
 * Get the CPU to be able to talk to the RAM module
 * Preparations for instruction decoder